-A South Korean IT services provider with more than 30 years of experience innovating within the industry, SK C&C is receiving Slack’s Unlocking Productivity Award–South Korea for using the productivity platform to automate tasks and manage high-touch service operations, including incident monitoring and response and customer inquiry management.
+A South Korean IT services provider with more than 30 years of experience innovating within the industry, SK C&C is receiving Slack’s Unlocking Productivity Award – South Korea for using the productivity platform to automate tasks and manage high-touch service operations, including incident monitoring and response and customer enquiry management.

-The Life/Service Cloud team also provides operational support for cloud computing such as Kubernetes and container-based platform-as-a-service (PaaS) within systems built on cloud service platforms like AWS and Azure.
+The Life/Service Cloud team also provides operational support for cloud computing such as Kubernetes and container-based platform-as-a-service (PaaS) within systems built on cloud service platforms such as AWS and Azure.
 Colleagues use Slack to communicate work progress and share code results, eliminating the need for face-to-face communication.

-“The introduction of Slack has changed the structural capabilities of our company.
+‘The introduction of Slack has changed the structural capabilities of our company.
 Within the managed service provider ecosystem, an automation system serves as a means to reduce costs without compromising revenue.
 By automating and enhancing cloud services, and quickly responding to technological or environmental changes, we can ultimately deliver enhanced value to our customers.
-Effectively utilizing Slack can be seen as a key factor in gaining a competitive advantage for information and communication technology companies.”
+Effectively utilising Slack can be seen as a key factor in gaining a competitive advantage for information and communication technology companies.’

-To prevent unilateral decision-making, SK C&C encourages a “consensus culture” where opinions and ideas are welcome.
+To prevent unilateral decision-making, SK C&C encourages a ‘consensus culture’ where opinions and ideas are welcome.
 But because so many workers are on the ground, it was hard to distribute information, especially if certain groups had to miss meetings.
-Now with Slack, they can easily adjust schedules using a voting feature in Slack—which results in better decisions for everyone.
+Now they can easily adjust schedules using a voting feature in Slack – which results in better decisions for everyone.

 Introduced as a service to streamline SK C&C’s culture and communication, Slack now serves as the strategic platform from which the company can stay informed, agile and empowered, delivering the best possible services to its customers from anywhere.